 Green fee Direct access to the green fee assigned to the customer subtype or the customer.

-Assign cards Opens the ASSIGNED CARDS window.
+Assign Card Opens the ASSIGNED CARDS window.
 A card can be assigned to an individual manually at this point, the card can be locked and personal conditions for the customer can be stored.
-If the customer was created with a DGV card, the data from the card will be displayed in the window.
+If the customer was created with a SAGA card, the data from the card will be displayed in the window.

-Without customer Create an invoice without assigning it to a customer.
+Without customer Create an invoice without assigning it to a customer

-Select the date for which you wish to display the start list.
+Select the date for which you wish to display the tee sheet.

-Creating a new start time
+Booking a new tee time

-1. Click the Start List button.
+Click the Tee sheet button.
 The following window opens.